 Survey Reveals Growing Trend In Health And Wellness Travel Amid Economic Concerns

-ST. PETERSBURG, Fla., April 9, 2025 /PRNewswire/ -- Squaremouth, the nation's top travel insurance comparison service , today announced a growing trend of travelers prioritizing rest and relaxation this summer amid ongoing economic uncertainty.
+(MENAFN- GlobeNewsWire - Nasdaq) ST. PETERSBURG, Fla., April 09, 2025 (GLOBE NEWSWIRE) -- Squaremouth, the nation's top travel insurance comparison service , today announced a growing trend of travelers prioritizing rest and relaxation this summer amid ongoing economic uncertainty.

 According to the survey, 24% of respondents plan to take a health and wellness-focused trip in the next year, marking a significant 51% increase compared to the same time last year.
 This growing interest in health-centered travel signals a broader shift toward prioritizing mental and physical well-being.